ForgeRock/fr-config-manager/README.md

 The tools require the following:

 - Node.js
-- Access to a ForgeRock Identity Cloud tenant.
+- Access to a PingOne Advanced Identity Cloud tenant.
 - A tenant service account ID and private key.

 Refer to the Identity Cloud documentation for details on how to create a service account and obtain its ID and private key.